 From here you will be able to see the Eiffel Tower, Notre Dame and the Arc de Triomphe in the distance.
-But the most impressive view is that of the horizon turning pink as the sun rises.
+But the most impressive view is the horizon turning pink as the sun rises.

 14. Les Invalides

-Whilst you may not know the name Les Invalides, many are familiar with its golden dome which reaches over 107 metres high on the Paris skyline.
+Whilst you may not know the name Les Invalides, many are familiar with its golden dome, which reaches over 107 metres high on the Paris skyline.
 Hotel Les Invalides was built by Louis XIV as a home for those wounded in battle or homeless water veterans in the 7th arrondissement.

-Today, Hotel des Invalides contains three museums: The Army museum, the Order of the Liberation museum, and the Relief Map museum.
+Today, Hotel des Invalides contains three museums: The Army Museum, the Order of the Liberation Museum, and the Relief Map Museum.
 The Army Museum has a collection of over 500,000 items and is the most important site of military history in France.
 It is also home to the tomb of Napoleon Bonaparte.

-Les Invalides and the Army museum are open every day all year round apart from major holidays.
+Les Invalides and the Army Museum are open every day all year round apart from major holidays.

 15. Memorial des Martyrs de la Deportation

 Designed by G.H.
-Pingusson and constructed on the banks of the Seine opposite Notre Dame in 1962, this Paris monument is a tribute to the 200,000 people who were sent to Nazi death camps from France during the second world war.
+Pingusson and constructed on the banks of the Seine opposite Notre Dame in 1962, this Paris monument is a tribute to the 200,000 people sent to Nazi death camps from France during the second world war.

 The narrow chamber contains 200,000 crystals with light shining through them.
 These lights are to represent those who lost their lives.
 The memorial includes an eternal flame.